 Charles D. Beaman, Jr. – CEO, Palmetto Health

-Charles D. (Chuck) Beaman Jr. serves as Chief Executive Officer of Palmetto Health, the largest integrated healthcare delivery system in the Midlands of South Carolina.
-Palmetto Health includes a regional teaching hospital and tertiary center, an acute care hospital, a heart hospital, a children's hospital, and new acute care hospital scheduled to open in March 2014.
+Charles D. (Chuck) Beaman, Jr. serves as Chief Executive Officer of Palmetto Health, the largest integrated healthcare delivery system in the Midlands of South Carolina.
+Palmetto Health includes a regional teaching hospital and tertiary center, an acute care hospital, a heart hospital, a children's hospital, and new acute care hospital.

 Mr. Beaman served as founding President of Palmetto Health at its inception in 1998.
 He was appointed by the Palmetto Health Board of Directors in January 2007 to serve as Chief Executive Officer.
 Prior to the creation of Palmetto Health, Mr. Beaman served as President and CEO of Baptist Healthcare System of South Carolina, Inc., from 1987 to 1998.
 He began his career in healthcare with the Baptist Healthcare System of South Carolina, Inc., formerly South Carolina Baptist Hospitals, Inc., in 1973.